About the ISTLD

 Built from a grass-roots faculty collaborative in 2007, the Institute for the Study of Teaching and Learning in the Disciplines (ISTLD) works university-wide to support inquiry into teaching and learning.

 In addition to supporting grant programs, the ISTLD also engages in other activities to realize its mandate.
-For example, the Dewey Fellow program offers faculty members who have completed at least one grant project to spend a year working with the ISTLD in a variety of ways and to conduct teaching and learning research that goes beyond their own practice.
+For example, the Amundsen Fellow program (formerly Dewey Fellowship) offers faculty members who have completed at least one grant project to spend a year working with the ISTLD in a variety of ways and to conduct teaching and learning research that goes beyond their own practice.

 The ISTLD conducts an ongoing evaluation its grant programs (see reports) and other ISTLD activities, and contributes to the literature devoted to program evaluation and the scholarship of teaching and learning (see ISTLD team publications + presentations).